pubtestme/pubtestme.github.io/CONTRIBUTING.md

 All contributions must be in the form of a patch series or pull-request with each commit message containing a Signed-off-by line indicating acknowledgement of the [Developer Certificate of Origin](https://developercertificate.org/).

+### Contributions and Trust Relationships

+Contributors and contributions adhering to the [Acceptable, preferred content](#markdown-acceptable-preferred-content) guidelines are welcomed.
+However, contributions are accepted at the discretion of site administrators and may be rejected on grounds of trust or other subjective properties.
+The content must be objective, but the administrators' relationship with contributors may not be.